choria-io/website/docs/content/concepts/large_scale/_index.md

 ### TODO

  * Make it highly available so that a standby Provisioner in a data center can take over when the primary one fails, now possible using Choria Streams
- * Perhaps extend the information that can be embedded in the CSR
+ * Perhaps extend the information that can be embedded in the CSR including SANs
  * In addition to certificates allow a token to be placed on the node to access Choria Broker multi tenancy model
  * Reprovision on cert expiry [go-choria#1309](https://github.com/choria-io/go-choria/issues/1309)
  * Expose cert age via node status [go-choria#1310](https://github.com/choria-io/go-choria/issues/1310)